Big screen bonanza for Cork as Film Festival opens for 67th year

 Also in attendance for the opening night was Frank Berry, director of, the hard-hitting film about a Nigerian refugee in the direct provision system in Ireland.

-Guyanese-British actress Letitia Wright in the lead role, a face who will become even more familiar over the next few weeks as a star of Hollywood blockbuster, .features
+Guyanese-British actress Letitia Wright in the lead role, a face who will become even more familiar over the next few weeks as a star of .
+Currently travelling to promote that Hollywood blockbuster, Wright was unable to attend the Cork screening, but did record a message to thank the festival for including the film.features

 As well as an Irish premiere showing for the opening gala,will be screened at the Gate Cinema on Friday, accompanied by a panel discussion with director Berry, and various people involved in migrant rights groups.